Meet Our Team

 Trevor Obermueller is committed to educational equity.
 He previously taught in a fourth grade classroom and began his journey in education with the Teach For America - Kansas City program.
 During his time in Teach For America, he attended University of Missouri - St. Louis where he earned his Master of Education.
 Previous to teaching he attended the University of Nebraska - Lincoln where he studied Psychology and minored in sociology and women's studies.
 In this university, he was active in on-campus social movements, such as Black Lives Matter and Husker Dialogues.
 He was drawn to the Kauffman School because of their commitment to educational equity, college access, and sustaining a positive environment.

 Megan Porche believes that every student is capable of reaching their goals and aspirations, in and out of the classroom.
 She is committed to creating a classroom where students can become confident in their math skills and be successful in their future math courses.
 Prior to teaching at the Kauffman School, Ms. Porche was a student at Baker University and was a part of the softball team.
 She received her Bachelor of Science in Middle Level Math Education.
 Ms. Porche was drawn to the Kauffman School because of the high expectations the schools sets for their students, the commitment it has to ensuring college access for all students, and the unique school culture and supports for both students and staff.
-She is excited to complete her first year at both Kauffman School and teaching in general!

-Elisabeth Randall, 8th Grade Science Teacher
+Elisabeth Randall, 6th Grade Science Teacher and Department Chair

 Lis Randall is so excited to partner with parents and students this year at the Kauffman School.
 Ms. Randall is committed to helping her students get to and through college, and believes every child deserves an excellent education.
 Before teaching at the Kauffman School, Ms. Randall taught seventh- and eighth-grade science in the Kansas City Public Schools district at African Centered College Preparatory.
 Ms. Randall is an alumna of Teach For America - Kansas City.
 She earned an undergraduate degree in English Literature from Centre College in Danville, KY and she received her Master of Education in Secondary Education from the University of Missouri-St. Louis.
 Ms. Randall was drawn to the Kauffman School because she believes that its high expectations can help its students achieve extraordinary success.